 Discussion Summary (Heb)

-Keynote speakers will include the Director General of WIPO, Mr. Francis Gurry, and Prof. Nili Cohen, President of the Israeli Academy for Science and Humanities.
+Keynote speakers will included the Director General of WIPO, Mr. Francis Gurry, and Prof. Nili Cohen, President of the Israeli Academy for Science and Humanities.

 Thank you for your interest in the S. Horovitz Institute for Intellectual Property in Memory of Dr. Amnon Goldenberg Inauguration Event .